PostDataStatistics/ExamineR/README.md

 ### Generate an exam

 Just a quik look?
-Download the zip file `ExamineR-just-a-try.zip` (in this repo), unzip, open and run `exampleR.R` in the R terminal or RSturio (read the file before running).
+Download [this zip file](ExamineR-just-a-try.zip), unzip it, open it and run the `ExamineR-exam-generator.R` file in the R terminal or RSturio (read the file before running).
 Essentially, you are doing the following:

   * You need to at the same folder
      * The desired questions